 1. The Firm collects personal information about you when you voluntarily choose to disclose such information to us, directly or indirectly through a representative.
 For example, you may disclose personal information to us when you complete a contact form, when you sign up for newsletters, alerts, updates, or other marketing communications, or when submit information through mail, telephone, fax, or electronically.

-2. The Firm Web site also collects certain information about visitors, even when they are not logged in.
-The Firm may record your IP address, the URLs of the Web sites and pages you visit (before, during and after your visit to the Firm Web site), the times and dates of such visits, information about the computer hardware and software you use, general location information, ISP, language preferences and other similar device and usage information that may be available.
+2. The Firm Website also collects certain information about visitors.
+The Firm may record your IP address, the URLs of the Websites and pages you visit (before, during and after your visit to the Firm Website), the times and dates of such visits, information about the computer hardware and software you use, general location information, ISP, language preferences and other similar device and usage information that may be available.

-The Web site also uses web beacons to recognize certain categories of information about visitors, such as location and time and date a page is viewed.
+The Firm Website also uses web beacons to recognize certain categories of information about visitors, such as location and time and date a page is viewed.
 The data collected by web beacons contain no personally identifiable information and is only used for analytics and performance purposes.

-5. We do not direct any of our websites to children or individuals under eighteen (18) years of age.
-Individuals under eighteen (18) should consult with their parent or legal guardian about the use of this Web site.Use of Information
+6. We do not direct any of our websites to children or individuals under eighteen (18) years of age.
+Individuals under eighteen (18) should consult with their parent or legal guardian about the use of this FIrm Website.Use of Information

-1. The Firm uses the information that it collects about you to improve your browsing experience by personalizing the Firm Web sites to your interest, and also to help the Firm select content and services that you may find interesting and useful.
-Generally, we use the information we collect online (including personal information): to respond to your requests; to personalize your website experience; to send you newsletters, client alerts, and information we think may interest you; for analysis and improvement of our Web site; to prevent misuse; to comply with legal obligations; and for general business operations.
-Information about the content you visit and services you use may be used alone or in conjunction with information collected from other users to help the Firm tailor the Firm Web site and its other products and services to better suit the needs and interests of you and other users.
+1. The Firm uses the information that it collects about you to improve your browsing experience by personalizing the Firm Websites to your interest, and also to help the Firm select content and services that you may find interesting and useful.
+Generally, we use the information we collect online (including personal information): to respond to your requests; to personalize your website experience; to send you newsletters, client alerts, and information we think may interest you; for analysis and improvement of the Firm Website; to prevent misuse; to comply with legal obligations; and for general business operations.
+Information about the content you visit and services you use may be used alone or in conjunction with information collected from other users to help the Firm tailor the Firm Website and its other products and services to better suit the needs and interests of you and other users.
 The Firm will only use your personal information for a legal and legitimate purpose.

 2. Information that you provide may also be used as part of the Firm's effort to keep you informed about events, and selected products and services that may be of interest to you.
 In some cases, the Firm may contact you with information from carefully selected third parties, but the Firm will not provide information to third parties for such purposes.

-1. The Firm will not rent, trade, or sell your personal information, nor will we share it with third parties, outside of the Firm, for their marketing purposes.
+1. The Firm will not rent, trade, or sell your personal information, nor will we share it with third parties, outside of the Firm, for their marketing purposes or any other purpose not identified herein.
 We may share personal information with the following categories of third parties:

-- (b) Our professional advisors (e.g., lawyers and accountants);
+- Our professional advisors (e.g., lawyers and accountants);

-- (c) Government and/or regulatory authorities, if required by law or any governmental agency;
+- Government and/or regulatory authorities, if required by law or any governmental agency;

 2. We may also disclose personal information to other third parties in the following limited circumstances: